Michigan Divorce and Tax Ramification General Information

 To offer you guidance, there are several IRS publications that relate specifically to situations where a divorce has occurred in the previous taxable year.
-The following publications issued by the IRS deal with Judgments of divorce and the tax ramifications/issues that may arise.
-The Family Law Attorneys of Kronzek & Cronkright are NOT tax attorneys, but based on their experience, the following publications may be of some assistance:
+The following publications issued by the IRS deal with judgments of divorce and the tax ramifications and issues that may arise.

 Publication 17 – Federal Income Tax

-This section summarizes important tax changes that took effect in 2009.
+This publication summarizes important tax changes that took effect in 2009.
 Most of these changes are discussed in more detail throughout this publication.

 Publication 501 – Exemptions, Standard Deduction, and Filing Information

 This publication discusses some tax rules that affect every person who may have to file a federal income tax return.
-It answers some basic questions: who must file; who should file; what filing status to use; how many exemptions to claim; and the amount of the standard deduction.
+It answers some basic questions, like who must file, who should file, what filing status to us, how many exemptions to claim, and the amount of the standard deduction.

 Publication 503 – Child and Dependent Care Expenses

-This publication explains the tests you must meet to claim the credit for child and dependent care expenses.
+This publication explains the requirements you must meet to claim the credit for child and dependent care expenses.
 It explains how to figure and claim the credit.

-You may be able to claim the credit if you pay someone to care for your dependent who is under age 13 or for your spouse or dependent who is not able to care for himself or herself.
-The credit can be up to 35% of your expenses.
+You may be able to claim the credit if you pay someone to care for your dependent who is under age 13, or for your spouse or dependent who is not able to care for himself or herself.
+The credit can cover up to 35% of your expenses.
 To qualify, you must pay these expenses so you can work or look for work.

 This publication also discusses some of the employment tax rules for household employers.